How Long does it Take to Run 10 Miles?

 In this article, you will find out how long it takes to run 10 miles and you will find answers to the most common questions on this topic.

-The average time to run 10 miles is around 1:39, which means that the average running pace is 9:54 minutes per mile.
+The average time to run 10 miles is around 1 hour and 39 minutes, which means that the average running pace is 9:54 minutes per mile.
 Numerous factors, such as age, sex, fitness level, experience, weather, and terrain will all affect the result.

 Depending on the running pace, the table shows how long it takes to run 10 miles.